xxxFRIARxxx/SaltyBot/README.md

 **If the probability of winning == 50%** (both new players to the DB, or both with the same rating pulled from the DB):

 This bot then looks at winstreaks found in the database.
 If they've been found, it bets an amount ALMOST NEVER LARGER than 10% of your balance based off of the difference in winstreaks found in the DB.
-(Even THIS is very rare:  when the winstreak difference is 100.
+(Even THIS is very rare:  when the winstreak difference is 100 (insanity).
 If we see a winstreak difference > 100 we'll see wagers > 10% of your balance).

 * Typical wager amounts in this comparison are a little higher than based off of probability, at roughly 1/100th of your balance during ANY time this condition hits.
 (Will probably be reworked later)